reevoo/reevoo.github.io/docs/feeds/feeds-automotive-purchaser-fields.markdown

 ### Definition
   Auto Trader Dealer IDs uniquely identify a dealer on Auto Trader platform.

 ### Usage
+  \* This is required for displaying CX reviews on Auto Trader.

 ### Constraints
-  + Note: This is required for displaying CX reviews on Auto Trader.

 ### Examples
   + 20380